Clopidogrel, 75 mg 30 pcs

 rarely – vertigo.

-very rare – angioedema, erythematous rash, urticaria, bullous dermatitis (toxic epidermal necrolysis, Stevens-Johnson syndrome, erythema multiforme), eczema, lichen planus, drug hypersensitivity syndrome, drug rash with eosinophilia and systemic manifestations (DRESS syndrome), exfoliative rash.
+very rarely – angioedema, erythematous rash, urticaria, bullous dermatitis (toxic epidermal necrolysis, Stevens-Johnson syndrome, erythema multiforme), eczema, lichen planus, drug hypersensitivity syndrome, drug rash with eosinophilia and systemic manifestations (DRESS syndrome), exfoliative rash.

-very rarely – muscle and joint hemorrhages, arthritis, arthralgia, myalgia.
+very rarely – hemorrhages in muscles and joints, arthritis, arthralgia, myalgia.

 very often – gastrointestinal bleeding, diarrhea, abdominal pain, dyspepsia;

-infrequently – gastric and duodenal ulcer, gastritis, vomiting, nausea, constipation, flatulence;
+uncommon – peptic ulcer of the stomach and duodenum, gastritis, vomiting, nausea, constipation, flatulence;

-very rare – gastrointestinal bleeding and retroperitoneal hemorrhage with fatal outcome, pancreatitis, colitis (including ulcerative colitis or lymphocytic colitis), stomatitis.
+very rarely – gastrointestinal bleeding and retroperitoneal hemorrhage with fatal outcome, pancreatitis, colitis (including ulcerative colitis or lymphocytic colitis), stomatitis.

 very rarely – acute liver failure, hepatitis (non-infectious).

-very rare – respiratory bleeding (hemoptysis, pulmonary bleeding), interstitial pneumonitis, bronchospasm, eosinophilic pneumonia.
+very rarely – bleeding from the respiratory tract (hemoptysis, pulmonary hemorrhage), interstitial pneumonitis, bronchospasm, eosinophilic pneumonia.

 often – hematoma;